Was this page helpful?

 option.
 However, tablets only work if

-enabled on all nodes within the cluster.
+supported on all nodes within the cluster.

-them on a per-keyspace basis.
+on a per-keyspace basis.
 The recommended NetworkTopologyStrategy

 for keyspaces